-This project was funded by the 2011 FLEPPC Kathy Craddock Burks Education and Outreach Grant.
+This project was funded by the 2011 FISC Kathy Craddock Burks Education and Outreach Grant.

 Special thanks to the following organizations...
 Click on an item to view additional details...